kiarafbickers/getbitcoinclarity.com/markets_data/US10Y.md

 **The entire system exists to pump the stock market higher.**

 Bonds pay too little, but stocks are too risky.
 So the Fed must eliminate the risk of being in the stock market.
 The Fed is the un-official and un-elected backer of every major U.S. corporation.
-None of them will be allowed to fail, since the Fed is here to bail them all out.
+None of them will be allowed to fail since the Fed is here to bail them all out.

-Retirement accounts, hedge funds, billionaire all need a vehicle to save the purchasing power of their wealth.
-And the only suitable place is in the stock market of the worlds reserve currency.
+Retirement accounts, hedge funds, billionaires all need a vehicle to save the purchasing power of their wealth.
+And the only suitable place is in the stock market of the world's reserve currency.

 ## The reality is that all of the world's money has to be parked somewhere.

 * If the 10-year yield starts to drop, money is moving out of the risk-on environment of the stock market to the risk-off environment of bonds or cash.
-* If the 10-year yield stabilizes or goes up, money moves from the risk-off environment of bonds and cash back into the risk-on environment of the stock market.
+* If the 10-year yield stabilizes or goes up, money moves from the risk-off environment of bonds and cashback into the risk-on environment of the stock market.